My Quiet Kitchen

 2. Bring to a boil, then reduce heat to a simmer.
 Cook for 3 to 5 minutes or until thickened.
 It's a good idea to whisk frequently while the sauce simmers.

-The bold flavors of Korean BBQ sauce are great with tempeh, tofu, and seitan.
-Pan-sear the proteins then add the sauce directly to the pan to thicken.
+• The bold flavors of Korean BBQ sauce are great with tempeh, tofu, seitan, and soy curls.
+Pan-sear the proteins then add the sauce directly to the pan to get nice and sticky and thick.

-You can also use this as a finishing sauce for rice and grain bowls, tacos, pizza, and vegetable stir fries.
-Check out this Korean BBQ Tofu Pizza.
+• Use it as a finishing sauce for rice and grain bowls, tacos, pizza, and vegetable stir fries.
+Check out this Korean BBQ Pizza.

-And don't forget to dip your favorite finger foods in Korean BBQ sauce!
+• Also dip your favorite appetizers and finger foods in Korean BBQ sauce!
 Pair it with seitan nuggets, tofu nuggets, french fries, spring rolls, and lettuce wraps.

-grilled tempeh steaks coated in sticky Korean BBQ Sauce.
+grilled tempeh steaks coated in sticky Asian barbecue sauce.

 Pictured above: Korean BBQ Tempeh